BatiKita-Capstone/BatiKita-Capstone-ML/README.md

 This file includes the program used to prepare the dataset for transfer learning, including the manual data augmentation process.

 Link for The DataSet: https://drive.google.com/file/d/1QefY85Lj6QXeiuUAP9iqT7vGkDrDu19I/view?usp=sharing

+**NOTE: V2 means data with 20 classes and V1 means dataset with 10 classes